bbc/pydvbcss/README.md

-### Run the examples
+### Run the examples and tools

-There is a set of examples demonstrating simple servers and clients for the protocols included with the library.
+There is a set of example and tools demonstrating simple servers and clients for the protocols included with the library.
 See the
 [quick start guide](https://BBC.github.io/pydvbcss/docs/latest/examples.html)
 in the documentation to see how to run them.

-They demonstrate simple clients and servers.
-As appropriate, they pretend that there is content playing and that it has a progressing timeline.
-These examples serve to demonstrate how to use the library.
-They are not intended as finished and useful tools.
+The clients are useful tools to test a TV implementation is outputting the correect data.

+The servers can be modified to simulate a TV that is playing content with an ID and timeline(s) that a companion application expects.

+#### Example: checking protocols implemented by a TV

+Start the content playing on the TV and ensure it is serving the protocols (for HbbTV 2 TVs this requires an HbbTV application to enable inter-device synchronisation).

+Suppose the TV is serving the CII protocol at the URL `ws://192.168.0.57:7681/cii`...

+To check the CII protocol:

+    $ python examples/CIIClient.py ws://192.168.0.57:7681/cii

+Suppose that the messages returned report the URL of the TS protocol endpoint as being `ws://192.168.0.57:7681/ts` and the wall clock protocol as being at `192.168.0.57` port `6677`...

+To check the TV's Wall Clock protocol:`

+    $ python examples/WallClockClient.py 192.168.0.57 6677

+To check the TV reporting a PTS timeline (uses both Wall Clock and TS protocols):

+    $ python examples/TSClient.py ws://192.168.0.57:7681/ts \
+        udp://192.168.0.57:6677 \
+        "" \
+        "urn:dvb:css:timeline:pts" \
+        9000

 ## Super-quick introduction to the protocols